Gordon Dining & Event Center Cardboard Compactor | Spring 2019 | $23,458

 Lighting Retrofit, Gordon Dining and Event Center | Fall 2018 | $15,000

-Students catalogued all of the lighting in Gordon Dining and Event Center.
+Students cataloged all of the lighting in Gordon Dining and Event Center.
 They worked with UW–Madison staff to change 1,427 light bulbs to energy efficient LEDs.
 Students calculated that the retrofit would save about 160 MWh annually.

 Have an idea that addresses the environmental footprint, social impact, and operating costs of on-campus facilities?
 Green Fund staff can assist with proposal development at any time.
 Please contact Green Fund Program Manager, Ian Aley.